TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.synapse/EnableSparkComputeAutoScale-public.md

 		"title": "Spark Compute"
 	}
   ],
-  "tip": "You can improve load throughput, performance by enabling autoscale.", "testData":"1e42591f-1f0c-4c5a-b7f2-a268f6105ec5,/subscriptions/1e42591f-1f0c-4c5a-b7f2-a268f6105ec5/resourceGroups/sparksdemo/providers/Microsoft.Synapse/workspaces/sparktest/bigDataPools/sparktest123",1.0,{"SparkPool": "test"}
+  "tip": "You can improve load throughput, performance by enabling autoscale."

 }
 ---